-Developer shall submit the Operations Management Plan (OMP) for operations during the DB Phase to TxDOT for approval at least sixty (60) Days prior to NTP2; approval of the plan by TxDOT shall be a condition of NTP2.
-The OMP for the DB Phase shall be developed by Developer to a level of detail appropriate for the operations to be performed during the DB Phase.
+Developer must submit the Operations Management Plan (OMP) for operations during the design-build phase to TxDOT for written approval at least sixty (60) Days prior to NTP2; approval of the plan by TxDOT shall be a condition of NTP2.
+The OMP for the design-build phase must be developed by Developer to a level of detail appropriate for the operations to be performed during the design-build phase.

-The OMP shall be updated by Developer as necessary to include the operations to be performed after Service Commencement including addressing any requirements when only part of the Project has opened for traffic.
-The updated OMP shall be submitted to TxDOT at least sixty (60) Days prior to Service Commencement; approval of the plan by TxDOT shall be a condition of Service Commencement.
+The OMP must be updated by Developer as necessary to include the operations to be performed after Service Commencement including addressing any requirements when only part of the Project has opened for traffic.
+The updated OMP must be submitted to TxDOT at least sixty (60) Days prior to Service Commencement; approval of the plan by TxDOT must be a condition of Service Commencement.

-Between NTP1 and the Operating Commencement Date, Developer will coordinate with TxDOT to ensure a smooth transition of operation responsibilities from TxDOT to Developer, which will be effective as noted in Section 16.2 of the Agreement.
+Between NTP1 and the Operating Commencement Date, Developer must coordinate with TxDOT to ensure a smooth transition of operation responsibilities from TxDOT to Developer, which must be effective as noted in Section 16.2 of the Agreement.